peterlydiard/mini-synth/README.md

 Roland RE201 Space Echo.

-In the Serum software synth, one "oscillator" can contain sine, triangle, sawtooth and squre waves in any ratio.
+In the Serum software synth, one "oscillator" can contain sine, triangle, sawtooth and square waves in any ratio.

 Percussion-type voices do not necessarily need to be controlled by a keyboard.